-(Last Updated on : 05/11/2011)
+(Last Updated on : 18/09/2013)

 Polo in India originated in the ancient times.
 The Indian state

-The traditional Manipuri game named Sagol Kangjei is the mother of modern day Polo.
-After its inception, the game earned huge popularity among the Indians, especially among the Indian Emperors and Kings.
-The game also became a tool to promote equestrian and military skills and it acted like a test of skill of Princes and Warriors.
-Some of the Great warriors and foreign invaders in India, like Genghis Khan, Darius and Alexander the Great used to play Polo in India.
+The traditional Manipuri game named `Sago Kangjei` is the mother of the modern day Polo.
+After its inception, the game earned huge popularity among the Indians, especially among the Indian emperors and kings.
+The game also became a tool to promote equestrian and military skills and it acted like a test of skill of princes and warriors.

-Polo in India
+Medieval History of Polo in India

 in India played an important role in the rising of Polo as a popular game in India, during the medieval period.
 Among the great Mughal Emperors

 too played a crucial role in supporting polo in India.
 He had set some rules for the game and also had a huge stable near Agra

 .
 Polo in India was considered as the national sport at that time.
 The builder of Qutub Minar

 died of a fatal accident after a fall on the polo field in Lahore.